 "Nope, sadly not."
 (Kidding!)

-This is a very good question and one I get asked frequently in person and online.
+It's also a question I get asked frequently in person and online.
 As it's been over two years since we settled here after a couple of years of nomadic living (including a 3 month stay in Amsterdam) and we've just had our first baby here, I thought it would be a good time to share some sort of explanation for why we live in the Dutch capital city, and why we really love our life in Amsterdam.

 Before I dig into the many reasons we love life in Amsterdam, let me clarify a few things so we're all singing from the same hymn sheet.

 I don't live in Amsterdam because of any physical or financial attachment.
 My Australian boyfriend and I both have location-independent jobs (he's a programmer, I'm a writer) and we have chosen to live in Amsterdam since July 2013 for a number of reasons.
 The key thing to remember here is choice.
 We are very lucky to be able to choose where we live and I am very, very quick to regularly remind myself and anyone else of that.
 I'm well aware that the huge majority people in the world don't have this luxury, but I do suspect that in the future more people will join us in being "choosers".
 On a separate note, if you too live somewhere only because you choose to, I'd love to share your story